tsallc/phonelist/README.md

 # TSA Phone List & Contact Directory

-This project contains the web application for the Title Solutions Agency (TSA) phone list and contact directory, along with supporting tools for data management.
+This project contains the Title Solutions Agency (TSA) phone list React web application and a supporting Node.js utility script for managing contact data.

 ## Project Overview

+This repository houses two main parts:

-The main application (`tsa-phone-list`) is a React web application built with Vite, shadcn/ui, and Tailwind CSS.
-It currently provides:
+1.  **`tsa-phone-list` (React Application):** A web application (built with Vite, React, shadcn/ui, Tailwind) intended to display contact information and an interactive office map.
+It is currently undergoing a major refactoring effort (see [REFACTOR_PLAN.md](REFACTOR_PLAN.md)).

-1.  **Contact Directory:** Displays contact information for personnel across related entities (TSA, Coastal Title, TruTitle).
-2.  **Office Map:** An interactive floor plan visualization.

-**Current Status:** The application is undergoing a significant refactoring effort (see [REFACTOR_PLAN.md](REFACTOR_PLAN.md)) to move away from hardcoded data towards a robust, scalable, data-driven architecture.
-The canonical source of truth for contact data is now managed in `src/data/canonicalContactData.json`.
+2.  **`phonelist-canonicalizer` (Node.js Utility Script):** A command-line tool (located in `lib/`, `scripts/`) designed as a **stop-gap measure** to help synchronize contact data between the canonical JSON data file used by this project and Office 365/Entra ID via CSV export/import.

+**Data Source of Truth:**

+*   **`src/data/canonicalContactData.json`**: This is the **LIVE, MUTABLE** source of truth for the application.
+It contains merged contact data derived historically from Office 365 and older application code (`App.jsx`, `ArtifactCode.jsx`).
+It should be modified directly or via the `--update-from-csv` feature (when implemented) of the canonicalizer script.
+*   **`src/data/reference_example.json`**: This is a **READ-ONLY, STATIC** copy representing the initial, correctly merged data state.
+It serves as a reference and was used to initialize `canonicalContactData.json`.

+---

 ## 1. React Application (`tsa-phone-list`)

+Displays contact directory and office map.

 ### Technology Stack